 Many writers ignore an outline at the project’s peril.
 For every white paper project I work on, it is an essential part of the project.
 A few examples why:

 - Turns white paper draft writing into weeks, not months.

-- Reduces the number of revisions due to a writer, marketer and project sponsor not “being on the same page.”
+- Reduces the number of revisions due to stakeholders not “being on the same page.”

 - Promotes professionalism and reduces generalities during interviews.
 My outline lets me ask pointed questions to executives and other primary research interview sources.

-First, STOP.
-Before you begin your outline, answer Key Questions.
-The outline is built from your problem or opportunity statement.
+Build the outline from a problem or opportunity statement.
 To define this, you need to know who you’re writing the white paper to and what you’re trying to answer.
 Try questions like:

 - What is the goal or purpose of the white paper?